 Under its new policy, DBS has even funded Nghi Son 2, a controversial coal-fired power project that would generate twice as much CO2 per every unit of power as the average generating plant in Vietnam.
 (See our webpage on Nghi Son 2 here.)

-In Vietnam and Indonesia alone, DBS is linked to prospective coal-fired power plants with a total capacity of 3.8 GW and estimated potential emissions of over 500 million tonnes of CO2 over the plants’ lifetimes.
-These Unlucky 3 power plants would likely go ahead under the new coal policy.
+In Vietnam and Indonesia alone, DBS is linked to prospective coal-fired power plants with a total capacity of 4.4 GW.
+These “Unlucky 4″ power plants would likely go ahead under DBS’ new coal policy.

-DBS’ Coal Policy fails to deliver change
+DBS’ coal policy fails to deliver change

 The bank later defined ‘more efficient technologies’ as ‘supercritical combustion technologies or above’, stating: “DBS is committed to directing our financing to more efficient technologies (supercritical combustion technologies or above) in non-OECD /developing markets.”

 On 20 June 2018, DBS Chairman Piyush Gupta said “local [Singaporean] banks have also committed, at a minimum, to discontinue new financing of green-field coal-fired power plants which use less efficient sub-critical combustion technologies.”

 DBS has clarified this statement in its ‘Approach to the Coal Sector’, stating that more efficient technologies refers to “supercritical combustion technologies or above.“

 Its policy would also allow DBS to continue supporting four prospective power stations in Vietnam and Indonesia, with a total capacity of 4.4 gigawatts.